RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory: Introduction

 Based on the above observations, we propose RETENTION, an end-to-end framework that minimizes memory consumption for accelerating tree-based models with CAM.
 RETENTION offers a pruning algorithm with a novel pruning criterion.
 The algorithm is applied to bagging-based models iteratively during out-of-bag (OOB) estimation \cite{OOB}, which effectively reduces model complexity while ensuring controlled accuracy degradation.
 In addition, after analyzing the tradeoffs between different data placement strategies, RETENTION incorporates a tree mapping scheme with two innovative data placement strategies.
 The strategies are tailored for different optimization criteria, aiming to alleviate memory redundancy and further reduce CAM capacity requirement.

-To the best of our knowledge, this is the first work that systematically optimizes data placement strategies for tree-based model acceleration with CAM, explicitly considering the tradeoffs between memory redundancy and processing overhead.
+To the best of our knowledge, this work is the first to explicitly consider the tradeoffs between memory redundancy and processing overhead, offering data placement strategies for different optimization criteria.
 RETENTION is evaluated on Random Forest and XGBoost using five datasets.
 Although validated with these two models, the framework can be generalized to other ensemble models with similar structures such as LightGBM \cite{lightGBM} and CatBoost \cite{CatBoost}.
-Experimental results show that our tree mapping scheme alone achieves $1.46\times$ to $21.30\times$ better space efficiency, while the complete framework with pruning and tree mapping optimization improves space efficiency by $4.35\times$ to $207.12\times$ with less than 3\% accuracy degradation.
-These results demonstrate that RETENTION effectively reduces CAM capacity requirement, making tree-based model acceleration with nvTCAM more resource-efficient and feasible for resource-constrained environments.
+Experimental results show that our tree mapping scheme alone reduces CAM capacity requirement by $1.46\times$ to $21.30\times$, while the full RETENTION framework with model pruning and mapping optimization achieves $4.35\times$ to $207.12\times$ reduction with less than 3\% accuracy degradation.
+These results demonstrate that RETENTION effectively reduces CAM capacity requirement, making tree-based model acceleration with CAM more resource-efficient and feasible for resource-constrained environments.

 The rest of this paper is organized as follows: Section~\ref{sec:background} presents the background, observation, and motivation of this work.
 Section~\ref{sec:RETENTION} introduces the philosophy and detailed design of RETENTION.
 Section~\ref{sec:evaluation} evaluates RETENTION’s effectiveness and compares it with existing works.
 Finally, Section~\ref{sec:conclusion} provides concluding remarks.